stvnchng/ramp-fe-challenge/README.md

 **Expected:** All transactions are loaded

 **Actual:** The page crashes

+**Solution:** add a check if the EMPTY_EMPLOYEE was toggled in App.tsx and load all transactions instead of loading for a specific person.

 # Bug 4: Clicking on View More button not showing correct data